krunked-fpv/kiss-tuning/README.md

 # how to use
-Before proceeding -- please note that this section's PID's are meant for the kiss ultra v1. if you are here for kiss ultra v2 settings, scroll down to the 'ultra-v2-tuning' section. all of the principles still apply. but with new numbers and a few changed settings.
+Before proceeding -- please note that this section's PID's are meant for the kiss ultra v1. if you are here for kiss ultra v2 settings, scroll down to the <a href="https://github.com/krunked-fpv/kiss-tuning#ultra-v2-tuning">ultra-v2-tuning</a> section. all of the principles still apply. but with new numbers and a few changed settings.

 Use the following PID's as 3 step process to triangulate the best RANGE for your quad.